 Q. Why are you so passionate about micro-suction?

 Tracy: Sometimes people think that they need hearing aids or if they have hearing aids they think that they just aren’t working properly but more often than not, the issue is just wax.
-Over many years of ear wax removal, I have seen many clients with impacted wax, pain and infection caused by failed syringing – so it makes me proud to be performing an effective method.
+Over many years of ear wax removal, I have seen many clients with impacted wax, pain and infection caused by failed syringing – so it makes me proud to help so many people.

 Q. What’s your favourite part about your job?

-Tracy: People have told me that I’m a lifesaver, as a nurse it is so rewarding to be able to fix a problem and make people feel better fairly quickly by relieving their pain and improving their hearing in just 15 minutes.
+Tracy: It is so rewarding to be able to make people feel better fairly quickly by relieving their pain and improving their hearing in just 15 minutes.

 Q. What is your greatest mission?